SPARC-FAIR-Codeathon/2025-team-B/README.md

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/e8804fec-0fcb-4084-9981-6717269d0828" />

->💡 **Note:** You will have to run the install_sparc_fuse.ipnyb notebook to install all dependencies before working with sparc-fuse
+>💡 **Note:** You will have to run the install_sparc_fuse. ipynb notebook to install all dependencies before working with sparc-fuse.
+Also, make sure you have your own SciCrunch API key and AWS credentials ready.

 #### Or proceed locally